NACHA: Direct deposit

 Nacha's establishment led to the first ACH rules being drafted, and that in turn paved the way for the very first type of ACH transactions, known as Direct Deposit.
 The U.S. Air Force became the first employer in the nation to initiate a Direct Deposit payroll program.
 Direct Deposit is the way nearly 94 percent of Americans get paid.

 COVID-19 Economic Impact Payments

-In March 2020, the Coronavirus Aid, Relief, and Economic Security Act provided EIP or Economic Impact Payments up to $1,200 per adult and $500 per child.
-The federal government sent hundreds of millions of economic impact payments (EIPs) by Direct Deposit to Americans financially impacted by the Covid-19 crisis.
+In March 2020, the Coronavirus Aid, Relief, and Economic Security Act provided Economic Impact Payments (EIP) up to $1,200 per adult and $500 per child.
+The federal government sent hundreds of millions of EIPs by Direct Deposit.

 Quest rules for EBT

 Nacha wrote and administers the Quest Operating Rules for Electronic Benefits Transfer (EBT) which have been in place since 1996.
-The Quest Operating Rules for Electronic Benefits Transfer (EBT) enable the distribution of government benefits regardless of state borders.
+These rules enable the distribution of government benefits regardless of state borders.
 Government entities incorporate the rules in their contracts with private sector service providers.
-Nacha administers the Quest Operating Rules and works with all interested parties to develop additional standards for related programs.
+Nacha also develops additional standards for related programs.